Emma (novel): Plot summary

 When Mr Knightley scolds Emma for making fun of Miss Bates, she is ashamed.
-The next day, she visits Miss Bates to atone for her bad behaviour, impressing Mr Knightley.
+The next day, she visits Miss Bates to atone for her bad behaviour.
 During the visit, Emma learns that Jane has accepted a governess position from one of Mrs Elton's friends.
-Jane becomes ill and refuses to see Emma or receive her gifts.
-Meanwhile, Frank has been visiting his aunt, who dies soon after his arrival.
-He and Jane reveal to the Westons that they have been secretly engaged since autumn, but Frank knew his aunt would disapprove of the match.
+However, Jane is ill and refuses to see Emma or receive her gifts.
+When word comes that Frank's aunt has died, he and Jane reveal to the Westons that they have been secretly engaged since autumn.
+Frank knew his aunt would disapprove of the match.
 Maintaining the secrecy strained the conscientious Jane and caused the couple to quarrel, with Jane ending the engagement.
 Frank's easy-going uncle readily gives his blessing to the match.
 The engagement is made public, leaving Emma annoyed to discover that she had been so wrong.

-Emma believes Frank's engagement will devastate Harriet, but instead, Harriet says she loves Mr Knightley, and though she knows the match is too unequal, Emma's encouragement and Mr Knightley's kindness have given her hope.
-Emma is startled and realises that she is also in love with Mr Knightley.
-Mr Knightley returns to console Emma about Frank and Jane's engagement, thinking her heartbroken.
+Emma believes Frank's engagement will devastate Harriet, but instead, Harriet says she loves Mr Knightley.
+Though she knows the match is too unequal, Emma's encouragement and Mr Knightley's kindness have given her hope.
+Emma is startled and realises that she is in love with Mr Knightley.
+He returns to console Emma about Frank and Jane's engagement.
 When she admits her foolishness, he proposes, and she accepts.
 Harriet accepts Robert Martin's second proposal, and they are the first couple to marry.
 Jane and Emma reconcile, and Frank and Jane visit the Westons.
 Once the mourning period for Frank's aunt ends, they will marry.
-Before the end of November, Emma and Mr Knightley are married with the prospect of "perfect happiness."
+Before the end of November, Emma and Mr Knightley are married with the prospect of "perfect happiness".
 They will live at Hartfield with Mr Woodhouse.